Bolton-and-Menk-GIS/configurable-maps-workshop-2023/README.md

 ## Scoped CSS

 Adding `scoped` to your `<style>` tags will ensure all of your CSS stays limited to the component in which you're developing.
-No more global CSS shinanigans or playing "find the offender" when something randomly decides it wants to look different from what it's supposed to. https://vuejs.org/api/sfc-css-features.html#scoped-css
+No more global CSS shenanigans or playing "find the offender" when something randomly decides it wants to look different from what it's supposed to. https://vuejs.org/api/sfc-css-features.html#scoped-css

 # Using Slots